 Stir in cream, milk, liquid smoke, fresh thyme, bacon, clams, fish, and the rest of the shrimp; simmer for 20-30 minutes to cook and meld flavors.
 Finish with freshly ground black pepper and salt, to taste.

-Make-ahead Tips: Chowder freezes well, so if you have a stock pot, I recommend making a double batch.The soup will be very thick once chilled or frozen, but resist the urge to thin it until it is warmed through.Thin with thin with milk, chicken or fish stock, if desired.
+Make-ahead Tips: Chowder freezes well, so if you have a stockpot, I recommend making a double batch.The soup will be very thick once chilled or frozen but resist the urge to thin it until it is warmed through.Thin with milk, chicken, or fish stock, if desired.